Shoppers take advantage of holiday sales to stock up on essentials

 Duracell CR2032 3V Lithium Batteries

 It seems some device is always needing a new battery.
-These lithium batteries are guaranteed to last 10 years in storage so they’re a perfect item to buy on sale and stored until needed.
-They have a bitter, non-toxic coating that helps prevent children from swallowing them.
+These Lithium batteries are guaranteed to last 10 years in storage, so they are a perfect item to buy on sale and stored until needed.
+They have a bitter, non-toxic coating that helps prevent children from swallowing.

 Sold by Amazon